 Susannah Burley, Founder & Executive Director

-Susannah loves film, art, music, the outdoors, cooking, and traveling.
-She is married with a 7 year-old son, and a 25-year-old stepson, and a German Shepherd named Bernie.
+Susannah loves gardening, the outdoors, cooking, traveling, music and art.
+She is married with an 8-year-old son, and a 27-year-old stepson, and a German Shepherd named Bernie.

 Melody Arcia, Communications Coordinator

 Melody has a Bachelor’s and Master’s degree in Social Work with an emphasis in Global Social Work and Social Justice.
 After graduating from the Tulane School of Social Work, she headed to Houston where she worked with immigrants, refugees and asylees who had recently resettled in the U.S. There she worked to address the mental health and basic needs of these individuals.
 Upon returning to New Orleans, she worked for the Office of Public Health HIV/STD program to ensure access to HIV medication for those who needed it and provided support to various HIV community organizations across the state

 Melody strongly believes the pursuit of social justice and equality is a lifelong endeavor and that cultural awareness and sensitivity are the cornerstones of social justice work.
 She enjoys staying up too late reading, writing stories and travel.
 She is married with 2 fur babies.

 Rachel received her Master’s in Environmental Science & Management (MESM) from the Bren School at UCSB in June 2021 and graduated from Tulane University in 2018 with a Bachelor of Arts in Environmental Studies and Psychology.
 During her time at the Bren School, Rachel developed a modeling tool to create environmental equity scores for neighborhoods based on tree inventory, air quality and local health data to show that the inequitable distribution of urban trees has marked social and health impacts on local communities.